Lee’s Summit is a Forward-Thinking Community on the Cusp of all that Shines!

 During the 18-month construction period, Bridge Space had hundreds of contractors from more than 40 companies working in downtown Lee’s Summit, and most of those workers ate lunch in downtown restaurants.
 In April 2019, Bridge Space was recognized by the state of Missouri for the Preserve Missouri Award in Jefferson City.

 Bridge Space is supporting jobs and bringing more traffic to the downtown business district.
-More than 6,000 people have been through the building in the first six months, and in their first year, members and guest will spend more than $100,000.
+More than 6,000 people have been through the building in the first six months, and in their first year, members and guests will spend more than $100,000.
 As an ecosystem that houses 75 local business that are in walking distance to Main Street, Bridge Space is committed to attracting, retaining, and cultivating new startups and businesses, creating new collaborations, and fostering social enterprises in Lee’s Summit.

 More than 400 hours of conference room time and event space usage have happened in downtown Lee’s Summit, including ribbon cuttings, strategic planning sessions, and city, regional, and national events.
 Bridge Space is on pace to have 125 businesses in the building by the end of the year, each having between one and six employees.
 The enticing Bridge Space referral program rewards community members who refer new business to them to receive a gift card to downtown Main Street stores.